Maria Boletsi

 a.
 The Weird Turn

-In my current project, I propose the term weird turn to explore a 21st-century turn to speculative fiction, non-positivist epistemologies, and representational modes that twist realism in response to interconnected crises and radical uncertainty about the future.
-The project studies this turn as a spillover of weird fiction in domains beyond literature - theory, philosophy, science, technoscience/AI, economy, politics, activism, education - against the backdrop of the environmental omnicrisis.
+I am currently in the process of developing a new project, in which I propose the term weird turn to explore a 21st-century turn to speculative fiction, non-positivist epistemologies, and representational modes that twist realism in response to interconnected crises and radical uncertainty about the future, crowned by the environmental emergency.
+I see this turn as a spillover of weird fiction in domains beyond literature - theory, philosophy, science, technoscience/AI, economy, politics, activism, education.

 Although in the 20th century the weird was mainly used for a marginalized fictional genre, the concept gained valence in the 21st century owing to “New Weird” writers and the canonization of “Old Weird” writers like H.P.
 Lovecraft, and has recently veered towards several domains beyond literature (“weird science,” “global weirding,” “weird realism,” “weird utopianism,” “weird economies,” “weird geography” etc.).
-Rather than an escape to fantasy or a complete meshing of fiction and reality, the weird marks a particular entanglement of fiction and reality that also insists on their distinction.
-My hypothesis is that the weird, through its literary genealogy and current spillovers beyond literature, can help put forward a novel understanding of the role of fictionality in today’s crisis-ridden world.
-The project explores the emancipatory potential of the weird turn, as well as its controversial and pathological aspects (e.g., its ‘spillover’ in ecofascism and conspiracy cultures).
-By scrutinizing and theorizing the weird turn, I seek to develop the notion of weird humanism as a basis for a weird ethics in times of ecocide.
+Rather than an escape to fantasy or a complete meshing of fiction and reality, the weird marks an entanglement of fiction and reality that also insists on their distinction.
+I am interested in the emancipatory potential of the weird turn to give shape to radical environmental imaginaries, as well as its controversial and pathological aspects (e.g., its ‘spillover’ in ecofascism and conspiracy cultures) in this context.

 b.
 Grammars of Crisis and Alternative Imaginaries